rhit-lahmanjh/Sky_Guardian/README.md

 <summary><b>Hazard List</b></summary>

 <br>
-List of potential hazards and their type pulled from a list in the ISO12100 standard.
+List of potential hazards and their type pulled from a list in the <a href=https://www.cencenelec.eu/media/CEN-CENELEC/Areas%20of%20Work/CENELEC%20sectors/Mechanical%20and%20Machines/Documents/Quicklinks/eniso12100relationmachinerydirective.pdf>ISO12100</a> standard.
 Relevant Mechanical Hazards for the project include:
 <li> Impact due to collision with stationary object</li>
 <li> Impact due to collision with moving object</li>
 </details>